Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 Credit cards can be what you make of it.

-For many people, they opt out of using them solely because they believe they can't handle them without overspending (I totally get it!).
+For many people, they opt out of using them solely because they believe they can't handle them without overspending (I get it!).

 For others, they don't use credit cards because they don't see the value in them and rather pay with a debit card or cash.